ELEMENTALS

 The dimensional Aleph/nexus seen in Supernatural Thrillers might be meant to represent the same place as the Interzone, seen in Quasar#50.
 Just a thought.
 (The word "aleph" is also the first word in the Hebrew alphabet.--Kyle)

 The Ms. Marvel series was written by Chris Claremont, including#11-13.
 While the other Elementals were known to have been defeated and, presumably, were taken to a prison facility somewhere, the fates of Zephyr, the Asp, and Olddan was left up in the air.
 They may have been simply released, or they could have been killed by the Elementals.
-They haven't been seen in any stories in the over 25 years since.
+As of the time of the writing of this profile, they haven't been seen in any stories in the over 25 years since.

 The Elementals received an entry in the All-New Official Handbook of the Marvel Universe Update#2.